drbaselali/ai-engine/README.md

 The war had profound impacts on geopolitics and society, reshaping the world order after its end.
 Memorials and remembrance events continue to honor veterans and remember the sacrifices made during World War II.
 Modern discussions often draw parallels between current political situations and historical figures like Adolf Hitler, emphasizing the importance of learning from past conflicts.

 The provided sources also highlight various aspects such as military operations, political boundaries, strategic locations, and technological advancements through detailed maps and annotations in atlases dedicated to World War II.
-Documentaries and modern media continue to explore and document the events and legacy of this global conflict.
+Documentaries and modern media continue to explore and document the events and legacy of this global conflict.""

 * Extracted atmoic claims:
 1. World War II was a global conflict that lasted from 1939 to 1945